balderdashy/sails-docs/Developer-Guide:-DB-Adapters.md

+# Building Your Own Adapters

-Note: See [sails-adapter-boilerplate](https://github.com/balderdashy/sails-adapter-boilerplate) for a quick start guide.
+> Note: See [sails-adapter-boilerplate](https://github.com/balderdashy/sails-adapter-boilerplate) for a quick start guide.
 -----

 Like most MVC frameworks, Sails provides an ORM (Object Relational Mapping) called Waterline for normalizing